sidneykung/Movie-Data-Analysis/README.md

 ### Overview

 Summary:

+### Business Problem
+Microsoft has decided to create a new movie studio, and the company wants to gain a better understanding of the movie industry.
+The task is to explore what type of films succeed at the box office.
+Key findings should be translated to actionable insights that the head of Microsoft’s new movie studio can use to help decide what type of films to create.

+### Methods
+"This project uses descriptive analysis, including description of trends over time.
+This provides a useful overview of AAC's typical intakes and outcomes to identify resource needs."

 What data was used to reach your findings?
 * Link which datasets were included in this study

 I used movie datasets from the `zippedData` folder.
 * IMDB
     * imdb.title.basics.csv.gz
     * imdb.title.ratings.csv.gz